How to Donate More Money to Charity without Spending Much?

 While their thoughts behind such gifts are indeed appreciable, we don’t need some of these gifts because we seldom use such stuff or have something that we’re already using and don’t wish to replace.

-Should you have such generous relatives and friends that’ve showered you with unwanted stuff as gifts, there’s one way to honor their feelings.
+Should you have such generous relatives and friends who’ve showered you with unwanted stuff as gifts, there’s one way to honour their feelings.
 Donate these gifts to charities.
-Some organizations use these items while others sell or auction them to raise funds.
+Some organizations use these items, while others sell or auction them to raise funds.

 8. Donate Your Time

-Time, they say is priceless and hence, the most valuable as well as irreplaceable resource for us humans.
+Time, they say, is priceless and, hence, the most valuable as well as irreplaceable resource for us humans.
 And your time is one of the most precious charity donations you could ever offer to a charity that serves a worthy cause.
-There’re several ways to donate your time.
+There are several ways to donate your time.

-Simplest among these is by volunteering for a charity for activities such as fundraising or helping the community they serve.
-Other is by providing your time and skills to charities that’re engaged in specific projects.
+The simplest among these is by volunteering for a charity for activities such as fundraising or helping the community they serve.
+Another is by providing your time and skills to charities that are engaged in specific projects.
 For example, an engineer can help charities build shelters while a plumber can install its plumbing systems.

-Volunteering is without pay of course.
-However, as volunteer, you can slice off a few Dollars from your annual tax bills on expenses you incur such as commuting and some cases, any material you donate.
+Volunteering is without pay, of course.
+However, as a volunteer, you can slice off a few Dollars from your annual tax bills on expenses you incur, such as commuting and, in some cases, any material you donate.

 9. Donate Free Shopping Coupons